-The Commission and the Department will also work with council administration as required seek their input on the investigations, data, analysis and other regional matters.
+The Commission and the Department will also work with council administration as required to seek input on the investigations, data, analysis and other regional matters.

-An overview of the Governance arrangement for the development of regional plans is provided in Attachment D.
+An overview of the governance arrangement for the development of regional plans is provided in Attachment D.